-When it comes to the sex that gay and bisexual men have, anal sex is the act that most commonly springs to mind.
+When it comes to the sex that gay and bisexual men have, anal sex is what most people think of and is commonly misunderstood.

 However, we all have our own turn ons and what works for one guy might be totally different for another.